-Figure 18: Projected changes of the M2 tidal amplitude for the SSP5-8.5 scenario between 2081-2100 and 1986-2005 period in IBI-CCS corr.
+Figure 17. (a) Projected changes of the non-tidal residual 99th percentile for the SSP5-8.5 scenario between the 2081-2100 and 1986-2005 periods in IBI-CCS_corr. (b) Differences with projected changes in IBI-CCS_raw.

-The main added value of the RCM in comparison to the GCM is the inclusion of processes driving SL changes at the coast, such as tides (Sect.
+such as tides (Sect.
 2.1.2).
 Here, the projected changes of the major tidal constituent (M2) amplitude are assessed under the SSP5-8.5 scenario (Fig. 18).
 These changes in amplitude are important, as tides are major drivers of extreme SLs.
 Projected tidal changes over the 21st century are mostly due to SLR (Fox-Kemper et al., 2021).
 However, projected changes are not expected to be large in IBI-CCS_corr, as the tidal potential imposed at the boundaries of the domain does not change in response to climate change and as coastlines are fixed in the model (no wetting and drying, erosion etc).
 Nevertheless, tides can be impacted by the SLR on the shelf, far enough from the boundaries.
 Here, with a SLR of about +80 cm at the end of the century (Sect.
 3.2.1), the M2 tidal amplitude seems to be impacted mostly in the southern part of the North Sea on the large continental shelf.
-In this region, the M2 tidal amplitude is projected to increase by 10%, which is consistent with Idier et al., 2017.
+In this region, the M2 tidal amplitude is projected to increase by 10 %, which is consistent with Idier et al. (2017).
 Projected changes in M2 phase were also assessed under the SSP5-8.5 scenario and show no difference compared to the historical simulation and no displacement of the amphidromic points (not shown here).